Raphael-Boichot/Pico-slide-show/README.md

 - [Male pin headers](https://www.aliexpress.com/item/4000873858801.html) with 2.54 mm spacing, if necessary, whatever the pin lenght, you will trim them anyway.
 - A [6x6 push button, 4 pins](https://www.aliexpress.com/item/1005003938244847.html), any height.
 It can be harvested from any dead electronics, so it is common.
 - 2 [microswitches SS-12D00G](https://www.aliexpress.com/item/1005003938856402.html) to cut the main power.
 - A [503035 500 mA.h Lipo Battery](https://www.aliexpress.com/item/1005006421563695.html).
 It is a quite common size on purpose.

 PCB designs can be edited with [EasyEDA Standard Edition](https://easyeda.com).
 EU citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs.
+Also I made some endurance tests with the proposed battery and it lasts at least for 5 hours (and probably more).

 ![](/PCB/PCB.png)